A concise tutorial review of reverse osmosis and electrodialysis: Mass balances, setpoints and metrics, and thermodynamics

 \subsubsection{Setpoints for water desalination}

-Setpoints for a water desalination process are operational parameters that are `hard', that must be attained.
-It is not the case that they are just `nice to have', i.e., to be optimized in some direction.
-Instead, they \textit{define} a certain desalination operation.
+Setpoints for a water desalination process are operational parameters that must be attained, because they \textit{define} a certain desalination operation.
 They are also essential for a calculation of the theoretical minimum energy use (see section~\ref{section_thermo}).
 In practice, the aim is not that these setpoints are reached in an individual desalination unit (module, stack), but they will be the result of operation of a total desalination plant.
 So a first module desalinates to a certain percentage, and only in a second module the final salt concentration is reached.
 In that case, setpoints are only reached at the overall level of a full water desalination plant.

-The first setpoint that defines operation of a desalination plant or module, is how much freshwater (diluate, permeate) is obtained in m\textsuperscript{3}/s, i.e., the freshwater flowrate, $\phi_{\text{v,p}}$ (where `p' refers to permeate or product water).
-In case operation is not at all times at the same level, one must precisely define whether this capacity refers to an average flowrate, or refers to a peak capacity.
-In this review we neglect this issue and focus on steady-state operation of one or two modules, with constant flow rates and setpoints.
+The first setpoint that defines operation of a desalination plant or module, is how much freshwater (diluate, permeate) is obtained per unit time, i.e., the volumetric flowrate of freshwater produced, or permeate, $\phi_{\text{v,p}}$.